On convergence and optimality of maximum-likelihood APA: ML-APA: Online MLE for adaptive filtering

-Theorem \ref{thm:main} shows that after every update the expected error at time $t+1$ ($\E[r_{t+1}]$) is smaller than the actual error at time $t$ ($r_t$) multiplied by a factor that is smaller than one but depends on $r_t$.
-To further understand the implications of Theorem \ref{thm:main}, let $a_t=r_t\sigma_x^2/\sigma_z^2$ denote the normalized misalignment error, and define function $f:\mathds{R}\to\mathds{R}$ as
+Theorem \ref{thm:main} shows that after every update the expected misalignment at time $t+P$ (namely $\E[a_{t+P}]$) is smaller than the actual error at time $t$ (namely $a_t$) by a factor that is smaller than one but depends on $a_t$.
+To further understand the implications of Theorem \ref{thm:main}, define function $f:\mathds{R}\to\mathds{R}$ as

 where $\eta\in(0,1)$ is defined as

 Using these definitions, Theorem \ref{thm:main} states that